 A different way of thinking about preventing social media crises

-We’re constantly searching for ways to gain greater insight into our field and how we can do crisis management more effectively.
+We’re constantly searching for ways to gain greater insight into our field and how we can do social media crisis experts help more effectively.
 In that search, we came across an intriguing theory from Jerimiah Owyang, author of Social Readiness: How Advanced Companies Prepare, who suggested that organizations apply a system based on the psychological concept of Maslow’s Hierarchy of Needs to the development of their social media programs.

 Sound a bit confusing?
 Don’t worry, there’s a resource that makes this concept much easier to understand – the below infographic, created by Patricia Redsicker: